Arecsu/RiotKiller/Readme.md

 ## How it works

-1. Launch League of Legends
+1. Open RiotKiller.exe It will automatically launch League of Legends for you
 2. Once League of Legends has been launched, it sits there.
 You can minimize the console window.
 3. It will detect when you close the client.
 4. Once the client is closed, it will force kill LeagueClient.exe and RiotClientServices.exe